JOB TITLE: Hui o Ko’olaupoko Executive Director

 The City is seeking shared financial responsibility of the services.

-Under a new proposed plan which is moving forward in the City & County government a new separate storm water runoff tax program will be initiated tentatively scheduled to begin in 2022.
+Under a new proposed plan, which is moving forward in the City & County government a new separate storm, water runoff utility program will be initiated tentatively scheduled to begin in 2022.
 They are seeking to generate a 40–100 Million dollar fund.
-This new tax will fund a storm water management program through the Department of Facilities Maintenance (DFM).
+This new utility will fund a storm water management program through the Department of Facilities Maintenance (DFM).
 Real Property Tax revenues would no longer support these services.
-Current recommendation for the taxing will be based on square footage of storm water runoff surface area of a property.
-The more concrete and impervious surfaces on the property the higher the tax.
-Residential property owners would be charged $400-500 per year in additional tax on an average property.
-Commercial property owners will be charged significantly more in additional taxes.
+Current recommendation for the utility will be based on square footage of storm water runoff surface area of a property.
+The more concrete and impervious surfaces on the property the higher the utility.
+For the median residential property owner on Oahu, with a property of 3,900 SF, that fee would be between $11.88-$16.19/month.
+Commercial property owners will be charged significantly more.

 How can you learn more about this new tax initiative?